 2. Locate the vehicle's OBD-II connector.
 This connector is typically found above the foot controls and below the steering column.
 See the diagram below.
 In rare cases, the connector may be found in a similar location on the passenger side or even in the vehicle's console.
-To determine where the OBD-II connector is located for your vehicle, please use the following resource: https://obdclearinghouse.com/# If your vehicle is not listed, check other like model years.
+To determine where the OBD-II connector is located for your vehicle, please use the following resource: https://obdclearinghouse.com/# with the OBD-II cable near UltraGauge.
+This loop will allow UltraGauge to be removed from the mount and configured rather than attempting to configure UltraGauge while it is held in the mount.

+If your vehicle is not listed, check other like model years.